Do you think you have an enneagram type 9 child? Read this blog for everything you need to know about parenting the enneagram 9 as a child!

 Enneagram 9s children go one of two ways in stress….

-- Option 1, they lack motivation to achieve or succeed.
+- Option 1, they lack the motivation to achieve or succeed.
 Stepping into the negative Enneagram 6 qualities, they become worried, anxious, and mistrusting.
 They find it hard to push themselves.
-Easily overindulging in social media, unhealthy eating habits, and doing random tasks instead of what they are supposed to do.
+Easily overindulging in social media, have unhealthy eating habits, and do random tasks instead of what they are supposed to do.

 - Option 2, which is rarely talked about, is a 9 child in stress can become over-achieving and over-working, taking on the unhealthy aspects of the Enneagram 3!